 This isn’t an exhaustive list of safe water bottles and there are plenty of other great choices out there.

-Fortunately, we live in a time when it’s rare to find a reusable bottle, even a plastic one, that contains harmful chemicals (although some unsafe options still exist).
+Fortunately, we live in a time when it’s becoming less common to find a reusable bottle, even a plastic one, that contains harmful chemicals (although some unsafe options still exist).

 That said, every bottle on this list has been personally tested over the years, so I can vouch for their safety.